Frequently Asked Questions about CyberAlert's news monitoring, social media monitoring and broadcast news monitoring services.

 15. Is there a per clip charge?

-There are no per clip charges for the first 1,000 clips per month.
-After 1,000 clips there is an incremental charge of $50 for each additional set of up to 500 clips.
+There are no per clip charges for the first 1,000 clips per month for each service you order.
+So, if you order online news, social media and broadcast news monitoring, there is no charge for up to 3,000 clips.
+After the based number of clips, there is an incremental charge of $50 for each additional set of up to 500 clips.

 16. How many keywords can I use?

-The CyberAlert 5.0 service allows up to 15 keywords or multiword phrases per search.
+CyberAlert allows up to 15 keywords or multiword phrases per search.
 A phrase counts as a single key word.
 "And Not" words do not count toward the 15 word limit.

 17. How do I change my keywords?

-Clients can change or make additions to their keywords at any time by contacting their Account Representative.
+Clients can change or make additions to their keyword queries at any time by contacting their Account Representative at 800-461-7353 or email@example.com.
 Changes made before close of business will take effect for the next day's delivery.

 Provide your CyberAlert Account Representative with a list of email addresses that you would like to add to the distribution list for your daily e-mail alert.
-Your Account Rep will then make the necessary changes.
+Your Account Rep will then make thechanges.

 19. Can I get only "important" clips of "major articles" delivered?